MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ## Step 5: Manage and maintain your NEO hub

-The NEO hub should present the most up to date content your organization has to offer, so you’ll need to commit to maintaining relevant content throughout the experience.
-Develop a plan to audit content and refresh web parts as needed to ensure contact information, FAQs, the onboarding checklist, and People web parts are up tp date.
+The NEO Hub should present the most up to date content your organization has to offer, so you’ll need to commit to maintaining relevant content throughout the experience.
+Develop a plan to audit content and refresh web parts as needed to ensure contact information, FAQs, the onboarding checklist, and People web parts are up to date.
 Learn more about [managing communication sites](https://support.microsoft.com/office/manage-your-sharepoint-communication-site-21761aac-f7f7-4499-b0ca-cf283477c32f).

 - Train site owners and authors.
 Make sure all site owners and authors have appropriate training and access to [maintain the site](https://support.microsoft.com/office/manage-your-sharepoint-communication-site-21761aac-f7f7-4499-b0ca-cf283477c32f).
 - Update content in web parts.
 Keep web parts like the People web part updated to ensure you are leveraging the full value of the NEO Hub.